datahubio/datahub-cloud-template-dataset/docs/README.md

 # Docs

-Welcome to Datahub Cloud documentation!
+## What is Datahub Cloud

-Datahub Cloud is your stupidly simple and fast tool for turning datasets and data-driven content on GitHub into a published, shareable site.
+Datahub Cloud is your stupidly simple and fast tool for turning your datasets and data-driven content on GitHub into a published, shareable site.
+It converts raw data and Markdown files into beautifully presented, interactive sites.

+> [!note]
-> Note: The current version of Datahub Cloud runs only off Github.
+> The current version of Datahub Cloud runs only off Github.

-# Quick Start
+# How to deploy your first site within seconds

-The quickest way to start publishing with Datahub Cloud is to use our template and customize it to fit your needs.
+The quickest way to start publishing with Datahub Cloud is to publish our template and customize it to fit your needs.
 You can do that in 5 simple steps:

-1. Start off from our [template](https://github.com/datahubio/datahub-cloud-template)
-2. Click "Use this template" at the top right and create the repository (can be public or private - works with both)
+1. Go to [template](https://github.com/datahubio/datahub-cloud-template) and click "Use this template" at the top right to create a new repository
-3. Go to [the app](https://0613d040.sibforms.com/serve/MUIFAMLy5tXMDC-gFjXRxBEcvyVYV9O9KLVoKMp1n6WMXE4LBazZkkV78pTBf3FnJHdhQpJoOYL3KsAbAv9yDYJooerqar47yy2RQkuP_Vs0CEkHexRMrkWsbKtTIi_DMOa9KfzpRVFa959hSXqJByMY5Gj9OrZtEX3ZrfO5OJHh7fLxh3nYgnNIBwGTpxJ25XA_MxOKv_kHKNgM) and create a new site by selecting the repository you just created (leave the "Root Dir" field empty)
+2. Go to [the app](https://0613d040.sibforms.com/serve/MUIFAMLy5tXMDC-gFjXRxBEcvyVYV9O9KLVoKMp1n6WMXE4LBazZkkV78pTBf3FnJHdhQpJoOYL3KsAbAv9yDYJooerqar47yy2RQkuP_Vs0CEkHexRMrkWsbKtTIi_DMOa9KfzpRVFa959hSXqJByMY5Gj9OrZtEX3ZrfO5OJHh7fLxh3nYgnNIBwGTpxJ25XA_MxOKv_kHKNgM) and create a new site by selecting the repository you just created (leave the "Root Dir" field empty)
-5. That's it!
-It is now published.
-Hit the green "Visit" button at the top right to see what it looks like.
+3. Done, it is now published!
+Just hit the green "Visit" button at the top right to see what it looks like.
+4. You have several options on how to continue exploring:
+  - You can customize the template by editing the .md file in the repo and adding relevant data files (if any).
-6. Go to [Add visuals and data-rich components](https://datahub.io/@Daniellappv/datahub-cloud-template-2/docs/Add%20visuals%20and%20data-rich%20components) if you want to add some extra features
+  - Explore different [visuals and data-rich components](https://datahub.io/@Daniellappv/datahub-cloud-template-2/docs/Add%20visuals%20and%20data-rich%20components) that you can add to your page
+  - Publish an existing repository of your own and see what it looks like when published with Datahub Cloud.
+For any issues or errors, please open an issue here https://github.com/datopian/datahub/issues
+  - Create a new repository in Github.
+Create a README.md file, add some information in it and publish it with Datahub Cloud.
+You can check out this [quick tutorial](https://datahub.io/@olayway/docs/Create%20a%20dataset%20from%20scratch%20and%20publish%20it) if you need guidance.
+  - Publish your Obsidian notes.
+Here's a [quick tutorial](https://datahub.io/@olayway/docs/Publish%20your%20Obsidian%20vault) on how to do that

 # What syntax is supported?

 Datahub Cloud supports CommonMark and GitHub Flavored Markdown, but also many Obsidian-specific syntax elements, like Wiki links or footnotes[^1].

-For more syntax elements supported by Datahub Cloud, see https://flowershow.app/docs/syntax#commonmark
+For more syntax elements supported by Datahub Cloud, see [Markdown syntax support](https://datahub.io/@olayway/docs/Markdown%20syntax%20support)